BeanieODM/beanie/docs/batteries/queue.md

 ### Expire time

 You can specify the time after which the task will be removed from the queue, even if it is not finished or has failed.
-This is controlled by the expireAfterSeconds index, which is set to 24 hours by default.
+This is controlled by the `expireAfterSeconds` index, which is set to 24 hours by default.
-Finished or failed tasks are not immediately removed from the queue.
-They are removed after the expiration time.
-You can manually delete them using the delete() method.

 ```python
 from pymongo import ASCENDING